adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ### Update users and group memberships

 This is the most typical and common type of invocation.
-The tool finds all changes to user information and to user-group and product configuration membership information on the enterprise side.
-It syncs the Adobe side by adding, updating, and removing users and memberships.
+User Sync finds all changes to user information and to group membership information on the enterprise side.
+It syncs the Adobe side by adding, updating, and removing users and user group and product configuration memberships.

-By default, only users whose identity type is Enterprise ID or Federated ID will be created, removed, or have their group memberships managed by User Sync, because generally Adobe ID users are not managed in the customer directory.
+By default, only users whose identity type is Enterprise ID or Federated ID will be created, removed, or have their group memberships managed by User Sync, because generally Adobe ID users are not managed in the directory.
 See the [description below](#managing-users-with-adobe-ids) under [Advanced Configuration](#advanced-configuration) if this is how your organization works.